turcinvBenemeat/raspi-sense-monitor/README.md

 memory, disk, load average), stores it in PostgreSQL, and visualizes it with Grafana.

 Components:
-1. Python Logger (reads Sense HAT sensors + Raspberry Pi system metrics)
+1. Python Logger (modular - supports Sense HAT sensors and/or system metrics)
+   - Can run with Sense HAT (full sensor data)
+   - Can run without Sense HAT (system metrics only)
+   - Supports multiple Raspberry Pis with device identification
 2. Remote PostgreSQL server (database - runs on separate server)
 3. Docker stack with
    - Grafana (web dashboard)
 4. systemd service for auto-start on boot
 5. Browser dashboard to monitor live data

+**Multi-Pi Support:** Configure different `DEVICE_ID` values for each Raspberry Pi to distinguish them in the database.

 ## Repository Structure